dhvcc/rss-parser/README.md

     items: Optional[OnlyList[Tag[Item]]] = pydantic.Field(alias="item", default=[])
 ```

-### Tag field
+### Tag Field

-This is a generic field that handles tags as raw data or a dictonary returned with attributes
+This is a generic field that handles tags as raw data or as a dictionary returned with attributes.

-Example
+Example:

 ```python
 from rss_parser.models import XMLBaseModel